 Q: How are the artisans handling the coronavirus?

 A: We're keeping in touch with our artisan partners and receive regular updates from many of them.
 They remain optimistic, even through their greatest challenges.
-However, due to the COVID-19 challenges our artisan partners are facing this year, many items in our fall collection will be arriving later than usual.
-We appreciate your understanding, and hope you will continue to support our nearly 8,000 artisan and farmer partners this holiday season.
+However, due to the COVID-19 challenges our artisan partners are facing, many items may be arriving later than usual.
+We appreciate your understanding, and hope you will continue to support our nearly 8,000 artisan and farmer partners.
 To learn more, visit our blog .

 Q: Can I get coronavirus from my handcrafts?

 A: The chance of getting COVID-19 from a handcraft is extremely unlikely.
 According to the CDC, the coronavirus is thought to spread mainly from person to person, and is unlikely to be spread from mail, products or packaging.
 The coronavirus is not believed to stay on a surface for more than one to three days.

 If you are still concerned, disinfect ceramics, wood, and other hard surfaces with alcohol-based disinfecting wipes or solutions that are at least 70% alcohol, or other EPA-approved disinfectant cleaners, and disinfect fabrics by washing and drying as recommended on the garment.

 Q: Will my packages be contaminated with coronavirus?